developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration uses values which combine a *Language* and optionally a *Region* into a single identifier.

-- When only a *Language* is to be specified, the identifier will be the name of the *Language* (e.g. CHINA).
+- When only a *Language* is to be specified, the identifier is the name of the *Language* (e.g. CHINA).

-- When both a *Language* and a *Region* are to be specified, the identifier will be the name of the *Region* followed by the name of the *Language*, separated by an underscore (e.g. CANADA_FRENCH).
+- When both a *Language* and a *Region* are to be specified, the identifier is the name of the *Region* followed by the name of the *Language*, separated by an underscore (e.g. CANADA_FRENCH).

 ### General UI Configuration - Network Notification Popup

-This Managed Configuration allows an Administrator using an EMM to configure whether the Network Notification Popup will be presented to inform the Device User that their network may be monitored.
+This Managed Configuration allows an Administrator using an EMM to configure whether the Network Notification Popup is presented to inform the Device User that their network may be monitored.

 - If the value ***Disable*** is chosen, then the Network Notification Popup will NOT be presented, and hence the Device User will NOT be notified that their network may be monitored, even if circumstances warrant such notification.